Koustubh-here/KAARO/README.md

+(do not edit this)
+how to run?
+for ollama - adb reverse tcp:11434 tcp:11434
+then - npx react-native run-android

 # KAARO - Business Management App

 A comprehensive React Native business management application designed for modern entrepreneurs and small businesses.
 KAARO provides an intuitive interface for managing all aspects of your business operations.